fev-bench: A Realistic Benchmark for Time Series Forecasting: Abstract

 \section{Abstract}

-Benchmark quality is critical for meaningful evaluation and sustained progress in time series forecasting, particularly given the recent rise of pretrained models.
-Existing benchmarks often have narrow domain coverage or overlook important real-world settings, such as tasks with covariates.
-Additionally, their aggregation procedures often lack statistical rigor, making it unclear whether observed performance differences reflect true improvements or random variation.
-Many benchmarks also fail to provide infrastructure for consistent evaluation or are too rigid to integrate into existing pipelines.
-To address these gaps, we propose \bench, a benchmark comprising 100 forecasting tasks across seven domains, including 46 tasks with covariates.
-Supporting the benchmark, we introduce \fev, a lightweight Python library for benchmarking forecasting models that emphasizes reproducibility and seamless integration with existing workflows.
-Using \fev, \bench employs principled aggregation methods with bootstrapped confidence intervals to report model performance along two complementary dimensions: win rates and skill scores.
-We report results on \bench for various pretrained, statistical and baseline models, and identify promising directions for future research.
+Benchmark quality is critical for meaningful evaluation and sustained progress in time series forecasting, particularly with the rise of time series foundation models (TSFMs).
+Existing benchmarks often have limited domain coverage or overlook real-world settings such as tasks with covariates.
+Their aggregation procedures frequently lack statistical rigor, making it unclear whether performance differences reflect true improvements or random variation.
+Many benchmarks lack consistent evaluation infrastructure or are too rigid for integration into existing pipelines.
+To address these gaps, we propose \bench, a benchmark of 100 forecasting tasks across seven domains, including 46 with covariates.
+Supporting the benchmark, we introduce \fev, a lightweight Python library for forecasting evaluation emphasizing reproducibility and integration with existing workflows.
+Using \fev, \bench employs principled aggregation with bootstrapped confidence intervals to report performance along two dimensions: win rates and skill scores.
+We evaluate various models on \bench and find that existing TSFMs often miss accuracy by ignoring covariates, pointing to a clear direction for future work.